Immigration and Nationality Act of 1952: Provisions

+Immigration

 National quotas

 The McCarran Report of the 1950s supported the quota allocation system of the National Origin Act, asserting that it was the most effective means to "preserve the sociological and cultural balance of the United States".
 The legislation prioritized Europeans, but due to limited interest in immigration during this time, many visas remained unutilized between 1952 and 1965.

 The McCarran–Walter Act abolished the "alien ineligible to citizenship" category from US immigration law, which in practice applied only to people of Asian descent.
 Quotas of 100 immigrants per country were established for Asian countries; however, people of Asian descent who were citizens of a non-Asian country also counted towards the quota of their ancestral Asian country.
 Overall immigration from the "Asiatic barred zone" was capped at 2,000 people annually.
 Passage of the act was strongly lobbied for by the Chinese American Citizens Alliance, Japanese American Citizens League, Filipino Federation of America, and Korean National Association, though only as an incremental measure, as those organizations wished to see national origins quotas abolished altogether.

 The McCarran–Walter Act allowed for people of Asian descent to immigrate and to become citizens, which had been banned by laws like the Chinese Exclusion Act of 1882 and Asian Exclusion Act of 1924.
 Chinese immigration, in particular, had been allowed for a decade prior to McCarran–Walter by the Magnuson Act of 1943, which was passed because of America's World War II alliance with China.
 Japanese Americans and Korean Americans were first allowed to naturalize by the McCarran–Walter Act.
 Overall changes in the perceptions of Asians were made possible by Cold War politics; the Displaced Persons Act of 1948 allowed anticommunist Chinese American students who feared returning to the Chinese Civil War to stay in the United States; and these provisions would be expanded by the Refugee Relief Act of 1953.

 A key provision, however, authorized the President to overrule those quotas.
 Section 212(f), states:

 Whenever the President finds that the entry of any aliens or of any class of aliens into the United States would be detrimental to the interests of the United States, he may by proclamation, and for such period as he shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or nonimmigrants, or impose on the entry of aliens any restrictions he may deem to be appropriate.